IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo.md

 - Macaw's corruption

+Locations
+- where is Kingfisher building ships? also in the caverns???

 show the poverty/lack of autonomy in Avizallo (economics section)

-run exploration as a pointcrawl do favors/sidequests for ppl to get their help clockwork's involvement? trying to extradite kallista?
+run exploration as a pointcrawl do favors/sidequests for ppl to get their help clockwork's involvement? trying to extradite kallista? coriolis presence?
 Potential encounters:
 - rope bridge battle where the bridge is in danger of getting cut
 - precipice of a narrow column where ppl could get knocked off